-What is Liquidation Value in Restructuring?
+What is the Liquidation Value?

 The recoveries of claims under a liquidation are compared to the recoveries of claims after a reorganization to confirm that the recoveries from the reorganization are in excess of the liquidation value.

-Under the U.S. Bankruptcy Code, there is a strict order of claim recoveries based on differing priorities set by the absolute priority rule (APR), which must be followed whether filing for liquidation or reorganization.
+Under the U.S. Bankruptcy Code, there is a strict order of claim recoveries based on differing priorities set by the absolute priority rule (APR), which must be followed when filing for liquidation or reorganization.

 Chapter 11 restructurings are usually the preferred option by both the debtor and creditors because of their track record of higher recoveries.
 In comparison, Chapter 7 liquidations have historically resulted in substantially lower recoveries.